Dynamic-Aryan/Basic-ChatApp-setup-using-socket.io-/README.md

 3)node index.js

-Good to go ,,just do inspect and open console and see results 😉.
+Good to go ,,just go to your browser ,enter (http://localhost:9000/)  and open console and see results 😉.

 ## Remarks